Simian Mobile Disco

 Simian Mobile Disco are an English electronic music duo and production team, formed in 2003 by James Ford and Jas Shaw of the band Simian.
 Musically, they are known for their analogue production.
 Ford is also known for his production work.

 History

 Early history

-Simian Mobile Disco originally formed as a DJ duo, on the side of their early four-piece band Simian.
+Simian Mobile Disco originally formed as a DJ duo, on the side of their early four-piece band Simian, with their name being a nod to Silver Apples founder Simeon Coxe III.
 They released a number of early tastemaker singles, such as "The Mighty Atom / Boatrace / Upside Down" on I'm a Cliché and "The Count", on Kitsuné, but gained more fame for their remixes of artists such as Muse, Klaxons, the Go!
 Team, Air and others.
 In 2006, Kitsuné released the duo's underground hit "Hustler", which features guest vocals from New York singer Char Johnson.

 2007: Attack Decay Sustain Release

 The band's debut album, Attack Decay Sustain Release was released on 18 June 2007 on Wichita Recordings.
 Among the tracks included on it are "Sleep Deprivation", "Hustler", "Tits and Acid", "I Believe", "Hot Dog" and lead single "It's the Beat", which features Ninja from UK indie band the Go!
 Team on vocals.
 The album contains five new tracks, and the European version includes a bonus disc.
 The album was preceded by mix compilations in April for the "Bugged Out" series.

 SMD supported Klaxons at the Brixton Academy on 5 December 2007, The Chemical Brothers at the Birmingham National Indoor Arena on 7 December 2007, at Aintree Pavilion on 9 December 2007 and Brighton Centre on 12 December 2007.
 SMD made a mix for Mixmag that came free with the January 2008 issue of Mixmag.